rufusbiggs/my_first_typescript_app_dots/README.md

 # Dots

-**Basic project to learn typescript - clicking to add dots to the screen, also with buttons undoing and redoing dots**
+**Basic project to start learning typescript - click to add dots to the screen, additional buttons for undoing and redoing dots**

 ## Getting Started